Jammy2211/PyAutoLens/docs/general/likelihood_function.rst

 GitHub repository (as opposed to direct links to each) because the URLs to notebooks on the ``autolens_workspace`` may change after papers are published.

-By linking to this repository a permenant URL is provided.
+By linking to this repository a permanent URL is provided.

 https://github.com/Jammy2211/autolens_likelihood_function